-Dean’s Post-Doctoral Fellow in Immigration and Violence Against Women
+Dean’s Post-Doctoral Fellow in Immigration and Violence Against Women and Lecturer

 Laurie Cook Heffron’s research focuses on the experiences of, and relationships between, violence against women and migration.